aron/broadcast.js/README.md

 as an argument.
 See below for details.

  - `topic`: A topic String or Object of topic/callback pairs.
- - `callback`: Callback Function to call when topic is emited.
+ - `callback`: Callback Function to call when topic is emitted.

 Returns itself for chaining.